 The efficiency of the heat exchanger used will determine the performance and the efficiency of the process.
 For instance, when it comes to refrigeration, the quality and design of the heat exchanger will determine the energy-friendliness of the device.
 In the automotive industry, the ability of the vehicle to process heat will determine its bottom-line performance.

 There are so many heat exchangers out there, each of them with its unique mechanism.
+This causes them to not only be difficult to explain but also makes heat exchanger repairs difficult.
 The simplest way to explain how heat exchangers work would be to explain the mechanics of a furnace.
 The furnace burns fossil fuels, hot gas heats the metal and the hot metal heats the air around it.

 Depending on the efficiency of the furnace in question, it would have one or two heat exchangers.